zkofficiaal/LogInPage-MVVM/README.md

 - Wire `showForgotPasswordSheet`, `showPrivacySheet`, and `showTermsSheet` in `LoginView` to real content; they currently open placeholder sheets.

-  ## Designed and Developed by: Muhammad Zahid Khan
+  ## Designed and Developed by: Muhammad Zahid Khan iOS developer